prems12/netflix-data-analysis/README.md

 3. Run the code in `notebooks/netflix_analysis.ipynb`.

 ## Insights
-- Movies are more common than TV shows.
+- Movies are more watched/common than TV shows.
 - Dramas and Comedies are the most popular genres.
-- The US produces the most content.
+- US produces the most content.